embicoin/documents/python programming in Storj.md

 }
 ````

 This means you must post to http://node1.metadisk.org/accounts/token/new, without parameter.
 And the return is the JSON text, whose key is "token".
-So you can write the code by using the [way of handlling JSON] (http://docs.python-requests.org/en/latest/user/quickstart/#json-response-content)
+So you can write the code by using the [way of handling JSON] (http://docs.python-requests.org/en/latest/user/quickstart/#json-response-content)
 ```
     r = requests.post(NODE_URL+"/accounts/token/new")
     j=r.json()